elidianesampaiotrabuco/have-a-key-lime-pie/README.md

 | [`IRK40C`] (August 9th, 2011)            | Done                |
 | [`IRK48`] (August 17th, 2011)            | Work in progress    |

-Work on the following build has been scrapped due to a change in focus:
+Work on the following build has been scrapped due to a change in focus (builds IRJ81 and IRK04 were compiled in place of this build.) :

 * ~~[`IRJ91D`] (July 1st, 2011)~~